Localization

 See below for more information on locale modes (global vs specific).

-• Global: Users can view, create, edit and publish objects of all locales.
+• Object-level: Users can view, create, and publish objects of all locales.

 While you can control editing within a specific locale, full governance and publishing control is not available for field-level localization.